AMReX-Astro/Microphysics/sphinx_docs/source/data_structures.rst

 ===========

 Each integrator also has their own internal data structure that holds the information needed for the integration.
-Meta-data that is not part of the integration vector of ODEs, but is attached to a particular state (:math:`X_k`, :math:`T`, :math:`e`), is stored in an array that can be passed into the righthand side routine.
+Meta-data that is not part of the integration vector of ODEs, but is attached to a particular state (:math:`X_k`, :math:`T`, :math:`e`), is stored in the ``burn_t`` and can be passed into the righthand side routine.

 Converting Between Types
 ========================